Friday, May 29, 2026

 SQL databases, Knowledge Graph Neural Nets, and ArcXA how they compare:

-Three technologies represent different ways of organizing, interpreting, and managing data, moving from highly rigid tabular structures to fluid relational webs, and finally to modern semantic governance platforms.
+Three technologies represent different methods of organizing, interpreting, and managing data, moving from highly rigid tabular structures to fluid relational webs, and finally to modern semantic governance platforms.

 __________________________________________________________________________